What to expect during the water damage rebuild process

 After the dry job is complete, your personal belongings should be given antimicrobial treatments to prevent mold and bacterial growth.
 This may include carpets, clothing, furniture, curtains, and any other items that could be affected.

-After water has been removed and the drying process is complete, the actual restoration work can begin.
-Depending on the extent of the damage, the restoration process will involve removing, repairing, or replacing any materials or structural elements of your home that were affected by the leak.
+After water has been removed and the drying process is complete, the actual rebuild work can begin.
+Depending on the extent of the damage, the rebuild process will involve removing, repairing, or replacing any materials or structural elements of your home that were affected by the leak.
 This may include drywall, cabinets, hardwood floors, the home’s foundation, and more.

 By choosing a professional contractor that you trust, you’re more likely to get quality results.
 Plus, since you should already have an estimate from your claims manager as to what your insurance company is willing to pay for repairs, you can negotiate with your chosen contractor to fit within that budget.

-How a Water Damage Restoration Dana Point Public Adjuster can help
+How a Water Damage Rebuild Dana Point Public Adjuster can help

 A public adjuster represents the policyholder during the claims process.
 Unlike insurance adjusters that work for insurance companies, a public adjuster works to help you get the maximum benefits from your policy.
 Once you hire a public adjuster, you no longer have the stress of battling with your insurance company.
 Public adjusters will be the ones communicating with the insurance company throughout the entire claim, allowing you to focus on getting your life back to normal as quickly as possible.